VI. Housing, Services and Events

 - Consistent with the university’s commitment to access, the services provided to students will be accessible to the greatest extent possible whether students are on campus or are studying remotely.
 Remote access to students should provide the same level of service as in-person offerings.

 - The university provides a digital platform (STAR Balance) that allows students to make appointments with some staff, advisors or faculty.
 Currently, appointments with the Advising Center can be made through STAR Balance.
 This platform permits students to consult with University personnel without the need to be on campus.
 This capability should permit students who cannot come to campus to still access faculty office hours, tutoring services, and advisors.

-- All Student Affairs departments will be providing student support and student engagement opportunities in-person and virtually for Fall 2020.
+- All Student Affairs departments will be providing student support and student engagement opportunities in-person and virtually.
 Students are encouraged to check department websites and announcements to verify the specific format of delivery for programs.

 - Student services and activities conducted in person shall adhere to all applicable guidelines relating to physical distancing, barriers, face coverings, sanitization and other considerations.

 Event planning may include mitigation components based on the status of the pandemic or based on the risk of event participants developing severe illness from COVID-19 if they were to contract the virus, including: